Griffan/FASTQuick/Readme.md

     --SVD_prefix	STR	Specify the prefix used by SVD matrices.
 If you are using FASTQuick default marker set, you may find them in resource directory.[Required]
     --gl	STR	Input genotype likelihood file generated from align step.[Required if no pileup file] --pileup STR Input pileup file generated from align[Required if no gl file] --BED	STR	Specify the matching BED format file that contains marker information.
-If you are using FASTQuick default marker set, you may find choose.bed.post.bed.allele.bed file in resource directory.[Required]
+If you are using FASTQuick default marker set, you may find choose.bed file in resource directory.[Required]
 **con**

     FASTQuick con --SVD_prefix [resource/hapmap_3.3.b37.dat] --pileup [NA12878.Pileup.gz] --BED [resource/choose.bed]